 Looking Behind and to the Side of Curiosity Rover

-Image credit: NASA/JPL-Caltech/Errol Coder
+Image credit: NASA/JPL-Caltech/Errol Coder click image to enlarge |

 Part of the rim of Gale Crater, which is a feature the size of Connecticut and Rhode Island combined, stretches from the top middle to the top right of the image.
 One of the rover's wheels can be seen at bottom right.

-Image credit: NASA/JPL-Caltech/Errol Coder
+Image credit: NASA/JPL-Caltech/Errol Coder click image to enlarge |

-This image was captured by the rover's front left Hazard-Avoidance camera at full resolution shortly after it landed.
-It has been linearized to remove the distorted appearance that results from its fisheye lens.
+camera at full resolution shortly after it landed.
+It has been

 Where did the Curiosity Rover land?